The European Antitrust Review 2015 • Section 4: Country chapters

 Furthermore, even full-function joint ventures, although notified to and cleared by the FCA after an extensive merger assessment, can infringe article L.420-1 due to the undertaking’s application of certain provisions.

 In 2004, two companies, ship-owner APMM and cargo-handling company Perrigault, notified the creation of a full-function joint venture, TPO, for the purposes of operating a handling station in the port of Le Havre.

 The agreement founding the joint venture contained a non-compete clause providing that TPO and Perrigault would refrain from soliciting their respective customers as they were both active on the cargo handling market.

 In 2006, the minister cleared the concentration stating that ‘this concentration is not likely to harm competition and especially not by creating or strengthening a dominant position’.48 It must be noted that no ancillary restraints were identified.

-Both parents had agreed that the joint venture would act autonomously and independently – as a full-function joint venture and that it could thus ‘offer its services to third-party maritime companies’.
-Perrigault and TPO however, decided to extensively apply the non-compete clause by prohibiting TPO from conducting business with any customer other than APMM.
+Both parents agreed that the joint venture would act autonomously and independently as a full-function joint venture, and that it could thus ‘offer its services to third-party maritime companies’.
+Perrigault and TPO, however, decided to extensively apply the non-compete clause by prohibiting TPO from conducting business with any customer other than APMM.